ihbyi/Floorplan-AI/README.md

-# An AI that creates floorplans instantly without the need of an architecture
+# An AI that creates floorplans instantly without the need for an architecture